deon-george/Scam-Undoo/README.md

 # Scam Undoo

-Scam Undoo is a full-stack URL phishing and scam detection project with a Python backend, an XGBoost-based classification model, and a React/Vite frontend.
-The app lets a user submit a URL, extracts simple lexical features from it, and returns a threat category with a confidence score.
+Scam Undoo is a full-stack URL phishing and scam detection project with a Python backend, an XGBoost classification model, and a React/Vite frontend.
+The app lets a user submit a URL, extracts lexical and reputation features, and returns a threat category, confidence score, and feature explanation.

 ## Overview